 Trials with enrollment already closed

 A Phase I/II trial, completed in France subjects with long-standing vision loss from LHON with the ND4 gene mutation, demonstrated that GS010 was well-tolerated.
-Two Phase 3 trials (RESCUE and REVERSE) are underway in Europe and the US to evaluate the efficacy of GS010 in LHON patients with a recent onset of disease (i.e., less than one year), were completed in 2019 in Europe and the US.
-We reported full Week 48 results from REVERSE in June 2018 and expect to report Week 48 results from RESCUE in 2019.
+Two Phase 3 trials (RESCUE and REVERSE), to evaluate the efficacy of GS010 in LHON patients with a recent onset of disease (i.e., less than one year), were completed in 2019 in Europe and the US.
+We reported full Week 48 results from REVERSE in June 2018 and Week 48 results from RESCUE in 2019.
 Results of follow-up visits up to Week 96 in both trials were reported in 2019.
 Patients in both trials were invited to participate in a long-term follow-up study, which will monitor safety and efficacy up to 5 years after injection.

 Studies being initiated

-Two additional studies are being initiated.
+Two additional studies have been initiated.
 The first, a clinical trial pursuant to a special protocol assessment with the FDA, is the REFLECT study, which will evaluate the efficacy and safety of bilateral intravitreal injection of GS010 for the treatment of vision loss up to 1 year.
-The second is the REALITY LHON Registry study to understand the evolution of visual functional and structural changes and other associated symptoms in patients with LHON.
+The second is the REALITY LHON Registry retrospective study to understand the evolution of visual functions and structural changes and other associated symptoms in patients with LHON.